licht8/IPv4-calculator/README.md

 and then you have to open [**RUN.bat**]() file

 **If you want to build the program manually follow these commands:**
-* Make and go into "build" directory
+* Make and go into "build" directory:
 ```mkdir build && cd build```
 * Start building using CMake:
 ```cmake .. && cmake --build .```